|

 If someone looks pale, their face looks a lighter colour than usual, usually because they are ill, frightened, or shocked.
 She looked pale and tired.
 He went deathly pale.

-PALE definition in American English | Collins English Dictionary
+PALE - Definition & Translations | Collins English Dictionary

 Get a